Skip to content

 • Per-tool context attribution enables targeted optimization — you fix the culprit, not the symptoms.

-• The most common high-cost tools are large file reads, verbose tool outputs, and unbounded memory files.
+• The most common high-cost tools are large file reads, verbose tool outputs (which observation masking filters), and unbounded memory files.

 • Diagnose before compressing: compression without attribution can discard valuable content while leaving the inflator in place.